natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Windows OS Ransomware**

 In recent months, hackers have distributed emails instructing targets to quickly install an urgent Windows OS update.
-When users start to download the supposed update, ransomware ‘.exe’ files make their way onto the device.
+When users start to download the supposed update, ransomware ‘.exe’, files make their way onto the device.
 Email security controls and a comprehensive consolidated security solution can help stop these types of malware events.

 **Zeus Gameover**

 This malware type is part of the “Zeus” family of malware.
-Zeus Gameover is a Trojan – a malware disguised as something legitimate- that aims to obtain financial information, with which to steal whatever is in a bank account
+Zeus Gameover is a Trojan – a malware disguised as something legitimate- that aims to obtain financial information, with which to steal whatever is in a bank account.

 Experts state that the most difficult aspect of this malware is the fact that it doesn’t require a centralized “command and control” server to complete transactions, making it challenging for investigators and law enforcement to identify the criminals behind these hacks.
-Zeus Gameover effectively bypasses centralized servers, creating independent servers with which to share data.
+Zeus Gameover, effectively, bypasses centralized servers, creating independent servers with which to share data.
 In short, it’s nearly impossible to determine where stolen data has gone.

 **Shlayer malware**

-This type of malware plagues macOS devices and relies on Flash updates and social engineering tactics in order to dupe victims into installing the malware on devices.
+This type of malware plagues macOS devices, relies on Flash updates and social engineering tactics, in order to dupe victims into installing the malware on devices.
 Initially, hackers used a specific zero-day vulnerability to launch this threat.
 However, hackers are coming up with new schemes to get this malware onto computers that largely hinge on social engineering tactics.

 **Agent Tesla**